UWB, Wi-Fi and Bluetooth navigation technologies: characteristics and differences

 - Safety (the level of exposure from Wi-Fi is much lower in comparison with mobile phones).

 - Differences in the frequency range in various countries.

-- Simplicity of hacking the WEP data encryption standard.
+- The simplicity of hacking the WEP data encryption standard.

-- Low electromagnetic compatibility connected with a wide use of the 2.4 Ghz range by various devices, even by microwaves.
+- Low electromagnetic compatibility is connected with the wide use of the 2.4 GHz range by various devices, even by microwaves.

-At present the UWB indoor navigation of premises is not the most economical but is the most accurate one.
+At present, the UWB indoor navigation of premises is not the most economical but is the most accurate one.
 The standard uses radio waves that have a short pulse transmission.
-The distance between UWB devices can be easily defined by means of measuring the time taken by the radio wave to pass from one device to the other.
+The distance between UWB devices can be easily defined using measuring the time taken by the radio wave to pass from one device to the other.

 The UWB location tracking system development allowed implementing the wireless communication technology that works at short distances.
 The average speed of data transmission at a distance of 3 meters is on average 480 Mb/sec.
-UltraBand width signals are able to keep the structure and consistency even at noise effects since they have low spectral power density.
+UltraBand width signals can keep the structure and consistency even at noise effects since they have low spectral power density.

 - Simultaneous support of a great number of channels.